Resources about TB

 - BCG World Atlas is an interactive map that provides detailed information on current and past BCG vaccination policies and practices for over 180 countries.

 - End TB Strategy from the World Health Organization’s Global TB Programme provides a 20-year strategy toward the goal of ending the TB epidemic, including research, development, and implementation of new tools.

-- Global Plan to End TB 2018-2022 is a costed plan and roadmap for a concerted response to tuberculosis (TB) aligned with the United Nations (UN) Political Declaration on TB, including a strategic framework for TB vaccine R&D.
+- Global Plan to End TB 2023-2030 is a costed plan and roadmap for a concerted response to tuberculosis (TB) aligned with the WHO End TB Strategy, including a strategic framework for TB vaccine R&D.

 - Report on Tuberculosis Research Funding Trends, published annually by TAG, tracks how much public, private, philanthropic, and multilateral institutions spend on TB research and development (R&D) across six areas of research: basic science, diagnostics, drugs vaccines, operational research, and infrastructure/unspecified projects.

 - An investment case for new TB vaccines summarizes the results of a full value proposition for new tuberculosis (TB) vaccines commissioned by WHO to provide early evidence for national and global decision-makers involved in TB vaccine development and implementation, who include stakeholders involved in vaccine research, financing, regulation and policy-making, manufacturing, introduction and procurement.
 A Q&A on how this work can be best used for TB vaccine advocacy is available here.